grr69/originatr/unofficial-grindr-api-documentation.md

     }

 Most fields are self-explanatory elements on the profile.
-The exception is `reportReasons`, which is used to report a policy violation to Grindr's moderators.
+The exception is `reportReasons`, which is used to report a policy violation to Grindr™'s moderators.

 ##Authentication
 Terminology (not official, just used in this document):